ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor. To see other pages, use the menu.

 Sometimes active surveillance, which is also called watchful waiting or watch-and-wait, may be recommended.
-This is because many islet cell tumors are slow growing and may not grow, spread, or cause problems for many months or years.
-With this approach, the tumor is monitored closely with regular imaging tests, usually CT scans or sometimes MRI (see the Diagnosis section); blood tests; and physical exams.
-Active treatment usually only begins if the tumor shows signs of growing and/or spreading.
+This is because many islet cell tumors grow slowly and may not grow, spread, or cause problems for many months or years.
+With this approach, the tumor is closely monitored with regular imaging tests, usually CT scans or sometimes MRI (see the Diagnosis section); blood tests; and physical exams.
+Active treatment usually only begins if the tumor shows signs of growing or spreading.

 Surgery is the most common treatment for an islet cell tumor that is localized, meaning it has not spread outside the pancreas.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 During surgery, the doctor may need to remove most or part of the pancreas, depending on the location and size of the tumor.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 Common surgical procedures that may be used to treat an islet cell tumor include: